leo-arch/clifm/README.md

 ## Translating CliFM

 This last version includes a spanish translation.
-To use it, simply copy 'translations/spanish/clifm.mo' to '/usr/share/locale/es/LC_MESSAGES/'.
+To use it, simply copy `translations/spanish/clifm.mo` to `/usr/share/locale/es/LC_MESSAGES/` in your local machine.
 New translations are welcome.
-You can dinf the .pot file in 'translations/clifm.pot'.
+You can find the .pot file in `translations/clifm.pot`.

 I you find some bug, and you will, try to fix it.
 It basically works, howerver; I myself use it as my main, and indeed only, file manager; it couldn't be so bad, isn't it?